Dr. Keen

 April 14 2008

-Cyber Defense Threat: Joke Programs
+Cyber Defense Threats: Joke Programs

 Joke programs are prank programs that cause your computer to behave strangely or display fake error messages that trick you into thinking something is wrong.
 They can change the appearance of your computer's desktop or mouse cursor, or even make it look like your hard drive has been erased.
 Joke programs do not harm your computer, but they can make it difficult to use.